The Art of Dry Hopping in Craft Beer

 When to add hops?

-Two major schools clash:
+Two major schools of thought are in conflict:

-• Dry hopping in active fermentation (biotransformation): Added during fermentation, the hops interact with the yeast, creating new aromas and boosting the fruity perception.
+Dry hopping in active fermentation (biotransformation): Added during fermentation, the hops interact with the yeast, creating new aromas and boosting the fruity perception.

-• Post-fermentation dry hopping: More classic, it allows you to extract a maximum of aromas without interference with the yeast.
+Post-fermentation dry hopping: More classic, it allows you to extract a maximum of aromas without interference with the yeast.

 Some brewers go even further with double dry hopping (DDH), which involves making two successive additions to further intensify the aromas.